TomaszWaszczyk/historia.waszczyk.com/src/content/february-9.md

 The governor’s economic development office did not respond to questions about the zones Wednesday.

+---

+Tesla $TSLA has de-risked the acquisition of #bitcoin by public companies and accelerated the digital transformation of corporate balance sheets.
+Treasurers are now thinking about how to convert a non-performing asset into the best performing asset.

+---

 ### 1953

 Rada Państwa wydała dekret o "tworzeniu, obsadzaniu i znoszeniu duchownych stanowisk kościelnych"